aws/aws-parallelcluster-cookbook/README.md

 # Code structure

-The root folder of the cookbook repository can be considered the main cookbook, since it contains two files: `Berksfile` and `metadata.rb`.
+The root folder of the cookbook repository can be considered the main cookbook, since it contains two files: `Policyfile.rb` and `metadata.rb`.
-These files are used by the CLI (build image time) and `user-data.sh` code to [vendor](https://docs.chef.io/workstation/berkshelf/#berks-vendor) the other sub-cookbooks and third party cookbooks.
+These files are used by the CLI (build image time) and `user-data.sh` code to vendor the other sub-cookbooks and third party cookbooks.

 The main cookbook does not contain any recipe, attribute or library.
 They are distributed in the functional cookbooks under the `cookbooks` folder defined as follows: